How Much Does Garage Demolition Cost?

 Q: What are the rules with building regulations when it comes to a garage demolition?

-A: You have to give at least six weeks of notice to your local Building Control office before your garage demolition.
+A: You have to give at least six weeks notice to your local Building Control office before your garage demolition.
 If needed, they will issue some specific conditions for you to comply with.

 You also need to adhere to the regulations when dealing with water ingress to the site.
 Plus, you'll have to deal with the regulations about releasing hazardous materials such as dust and asbestos.